MarcoMuellner/SMURFS/docs/source/index.rst

 After this, you might be interested on how SMURFS actually works.
 A good starting point is the :ref:`Internals page<Internals>`, which shows you how SMURFS gets to its result.
 It should also give you a basic idea on the different classes.
 The most important ones are described in the various class documentation pages, which documents all the different classes.
+If you are interested on how SMURFS downloads data sets and reduces them, check the :ref:`downloads page<Downloading and reducing data>`.

 SMURFS also allows you for vastly more advanced usage of its internals.
 The advanced examples page shows you some of those in jupyter notebooks.
 However, you can apply the same procedures in the interactive mode.